 Beginning in 1984 at the Metropolitan Community Church of Toronto.
-Not long after, these young, ambitious gay and lesbian musicians formed their own independent organization in order to move closer to the gay community at large, and with this vision became the first secular Lesbian and Gay orchestra in Canada and the world.
+A group of young, ambitious gay and lesbian musicians formed their own independent organization in order to move closer to the gay community at large, and with this vision became the first secular Lesbian and Gay orchestra in Canada and the world.

 In 2005 Counterpoint underwent a significant organizational change, building toward a promising future.
 By incorporating and forming a Board of Directors it was hoped that the Orchestra’s ability to create a more effective organizing body as well as increase opportunities for funding future seasons would be greatly enhanced.

-In the end, and because of the several hundred loyal and vigorous community musicians and volunteers who figuratively “passed through our doors” over the years, Counterpoint has continued a resilience for the future and continues to support the principles of the spirit and muses of music, and in the advocacy of equality and diversity that builds community.
+In the end, and because of the several hundred loyal and vigorous community musicians and volunteers who figuratively “passed through our doors” over the years, Counterpoint has continued resilience for the future and continues to support the principles of the spirit and muses of music, and in the advocacy of equality and diversity that builds community.